naatin777/LaTeX-Graphics-Helper/README.md

 -   **Crop PDF**: Automatically crops the margins of selected PDF files.
 -   **Convert Draw.io to PDF**: Converts selected Draw.io files (.drawio or .dio) to PDF.
 Each tab is exported as a separate PDF file.
 -   **Convert PDF to Image**: Converts selected PDF files to PNG, JPEG, or SVG format using `pdftocairo`.
+-   **Convert Image to PDF**: Converts selected PNG, JPEG, or SVG files to PDF format using `inkscape`.
 -   **Insert LaTeX for PDF**: Drag and drop PDF files into your LaTeX document to automatically insert the corresponding LaTeX code (`figure` or `minipage` environment).

 ## Usage